Carnation Walling - Better ICF

 Use Carnation Walling rather than traditional ICF

-This page describes in detail the steps to use the Carnation Walling method to build each level of your house including the Carnation Flooring above that forms the concrete ceiling.
+This page and the following pages describes in detail the steps to use the Carnation Walling method to build each level of your house including the Carnation Flooring above that forms the concrete ceiling.
 This technique is repeated 3 times in the process of building a three story house such as mine.

 If you want to use traditional ICF there's a page here that details the benefits of ICF, and a page here that describes suitable ICF blocks to buy.
-If you are using traditional ICF then here are the steps (but I urge you to follow the steps below instead).
+If you are using traditional ICF then here are the steps (but I urge you to follow the following Carnation Walling steps instead).

 ICF is great, but it has a negative in that some of the polystyrene is on the inside of the concrete wall structure.
 Building science tells us that it is better to have all the insulation on the outside of the structure, ie external to the concrete.
 This is why I use what I term "Carnation Walling".
 You can think of this as IFC (Insulation Formed Concrete) rather than ICF (Insulated Concrete Forms).
 Using regular sheets of EPS is also much less expensive than buying ICF blocks.